 Are there any conditions to my using the card?

 Terms and Conditions apply to use of the Card.

 Who is eligible for a card?

 Eligibility criteria may be updated from time to time.
-The current list is:
+The cardholder should be in receipt of:

 - Disability Living Allowance (DLA)